Skip to content

 Config files for different environments

-You can load (on top of the existing application config files) some particular files with the same suffix as the APP_ENV values in the config files.
-For example, having this config setup:
+You can load environment-specific config files on top of the defaults.
+Gacela looks for files with the same suffix as the APP_ENV value.
+For example:

 <?php